Column template in Angular TreeGrid component

 import 'zone.js';

-You can use any template element or custom component instead of the checkbox in the conditional template based on your requirement.
+Any template element or custom component can be used instead of the checkbox in the conditional template based on requirements.

 How to get the row object by clicking on the template element

-The TreeGrid component allows you to retrieve the row object of the selected record when clicking on a template element.
-This feature can be useful when you need to perform custom actions based on the selected record.
+The TreeGrid component allows retrieving the row object of the selected record when clicking on a template element.
+This feature can be useful when performing custom actions based on the selected record.

 import { textdata } from './datasource';